aayushigupt/Portfolio/README.md

-# Portfolio
+# Portfolio!

-A simple project based on the basics of HTML, CSS, and php.
+A simple portfolio based on the basic implementation of HTML, CSS, and PHP.